Barbiton: The real barbat

-The barbut and rubab thus were different instruments as late as the 19th century in Persia.
+The barbut and rubab thus were different instruments in Persian as late as 1874.
 There were only slight differences, if any, between the rebab and the lute before rebab became a bowed instrument: Before that point, both had vaulted backs, a pear-shaped body and joined neck, and gut strings, originally plucked by the fingers.

 The barbat is not a Greek barbiton

 The Greek barbiton, however, although it underwent many changes, retained until the end the characteristics of the instruments of the Greek kithara / lyra family, whose strings were strummed and plucked, whereas the rebab was sounded by means of the bow at the time of its introduction into Europe.

 The instrument called barbiton was known in the early part of the 16th century and during the 17th century.
 It was a kind of theorbo or bass-lute, but with one neck only, bent back at right angles to form the head.
 Robert Fludd gives a detailed description of it with an illustration: